charlytron/ZTM/Sect-22-APIs/apis.md

 return a random SVG of a robot.

-Businesses find APIs quite useful, and they may benefit by complying with industry standards, including handling JSON responses.
+Businesses find APIs quite useful, and they may benefit by complying with industry standards, including handling JSON responses in their websites.

 A developer working on a company's behalf may grab bits and pieces of data from many different websites, thus outsourcing some of the data management to open